Frontal Lobe

 behaviors over and over again.

-Children may begin to experience a lack of control over a wide range of behaviors not because
+Children may begin to experience a lack of control over a wide range of behaviors not becausethey are misbehaving, but because their frontal lobes are not responding at a level that is

 developmentally appropriate.
 Attempts to merely discipline or punish children with frontal lobe